 Measuring at 76.9 mm (W) x 132.2 mm (H) x 15.8 mm (D), the SE200 is slightly larger and is 33 grams heavier than the SE100.
 This, however, is not unexpected as the former combines three DACs with independent amplifier sections to match the different characteristics of the AKM and ESS DACs.
 Like the SE100, the SE200 sports a 5 inch (720 x 1,280) touchscreen.

 Embedded on the right is the volume wheel with a LED ring at the base indicating music playback information, including volume range, bit-rate of the track currently playing, and the current DAC configuration used.
 On the left are the four physical buttons facilitating the power button followed by the playback control for Previous Track / Rewind, Play / Pause, Next Track / Forward in top-down order.
-At the bottom are a USB-C port for charging and data when transferring audio files from an external device or using the DAP as a USB-DAC and the microSD card slot.
+Finally, a USB-C port for charging and data at the bottom when transferring audio files from an external device or using the DAP as a USB-DAC and the microSD card slot.

 The SE200 exhibits excellent build quality and intricate finishing, which one would expect from the brand.
 Like the SR25, it sports a screwless design that can identify with AK at a glance.
-The DAP is available in ‘Moon Silver.’
+In addition, the DAP is available in ‘Moon Silver.’